 2 packages ranch dressing mix, or 6 tablespoons homemade ranch mix*

 2 8-ounce blocks of cream cheese, cut into small squares for quicker melting

 There was 1 pound 13 ounces of skin and bones leftover.
-Save this in a bag in the freezer to make Chicken Stock from Rotisserie Bones.
+I placed it all in a bag in the freezer for a future pot of Chicken Stock from Rotisserie Bones.

-2) Prep chicken.
+Prep chicken.
 If using rotisserie chicken, pull the meat off the bones and chop into bite-sized pieces.
-Each rotisserie chicken should yield about 2-3 pounds of meat depending on how big the chicken is.

-6) Just before you are ready to serve, cut up the cream cheese into small pieces and add to the chili.
+Before you are ready to serve, cut the cream cheese into small chunks and add to the chili.
 Stir the soup as it melts.
-Add more buffalo sauce if you want more “heat.”
+Add more buffalo sauce if you want more heat.

 Homemade Ranch Seasoning Mix: